guidedao/lottery-frontend/README.md

   - WalletConnect projectId is currently hardcoded for development; replace for production as needed.
 - Contract ABI: `src/lib/abis/lotteryABI.ts`

-Notes:
-- The app expects users to connect a wallet on Arbitrum Sepolia.
-RainbowKit will guide network switching if needed.
-- `BuyTicketsTEMP` uses a placeholder `encryptedContactDetails: '0x'`.
-Replace with real encryption when integrating.

 ## Project Structure

 Main code lives in `src`: